When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: How does source text generation impact self-bias?

-This process yields three final scores for each model $M_A$: one for its average within-model similarity (to itself), and two for its average cross-model similarities to the other two LLMs. \Cref{tab:biased_chrf_table} presents the average chrF@K similarity scores, with diagonal entries representing within-model similarity and off-diagonal entries showing cross-model similarities.
-The results clearly demonstrate that each model exhibits a significantly higher similarity to its own generated content (even across different topics) compared to texts generated by other models.
-This strong within-model consistency suggests that, rather than generating truly diverse texts following instructions, the models tend to reproduce content and style from their limited knowledge for low-resource languages like Bemba and Aymara.
+This process yields three scores for each model $M_A$: one for its average within-model similarity (diagonal, $M_A{=}M_B$), and two for its cross-model similarities to the other LLMs (off-diagonal). \Cref{tab:biased_chrf_table} presents the results.
+The diagonal entries---representing within-model similarity---are consistently higher than off-diagonal entries across all models and language pairs.
+This demonstrates that each model exhibits significantly higher textual similarity to its own generated content, even across different topics, compared to texts generated by other models.
+Rather than producing truly diverse source texts following the prompt instructions, the models tend to reproduce content and style patterns from their limited knowledge, especially for low-resource languages like Bemba and Aymara.